reissbaker/con/notes.md

 dot-accessors. for example, x.y should retrieve the value of y if y is an unboxed value, and should retrieve the value stored at memory location y if y is a pointer.

+Add two more variants of comments:

+1. `//` and `/* ... */`
+2. `/- ... -/`

+The former are for doc-comments a la the `///` syntax from Rust, and the latter is for file-level comments and may only appear at the beginning of a file (sort of similar to `//!` from Rust, but more restricted).